 What To Look For In Hiking Boots

-Application: Like most pieces of outdoor gear, hiking boots can be divided into multiple categories depending on their intended application.
-A boot’s intended use will ultimately determine what elements and amenities it’s equipped with, such as insulation or waterproofing for nasty weather or cushioning and support for increased stamina on long hikes.
+Application: Like most pieces of hiking boots can be divided into multiple categories depending on their intended application.
+A boot’s intended use will ultimately determine what elements and amenities it’s equipped with, such as insulation or robust waterproofing for nasty weather or cushioning and support for increased stamina on long hikes.

 Weight: While pretty much every entry on this list is considered lightweight by traditional hiking boot standards, a model’s weight can still play a pivotal factor when shopping, as certain genres such as trail running shoes massively benefit from a lightweight form, as do boots designed for all-day use during backpacking trips.

 Over the last 18-years, KEEN has developed a variety of proprietary materials, technologies, and systems that its shoes hugely benefit from.
 Case in point, the Portland-based footwear purveyor’s Targhee III Waterproof Mid model, which is an updated take on one of KEEN’s already immensely popular hiking boots that features its own in-house KEEN.DRY waterproof, breathable membrane, Cleansport NXT antimicrobial technology, an ESS shank supplemented via an internal shank, an injected TPU heel-capture system, a dual-density, compression-molded EVA midsole, a breathable mesh lining, a removable, metatomical dual-density EVA footbed, leather mud shields, and a combination of weather-treated leather and performance mesh uppers.